 They had been working with a prospective client for quite some time, presenting proposals, making adjustments, scoping and getting excited to start working together.
-Then at the last stage the client said no to their ongoing support fee – a key part of the ongoing support that makes their whole service complete.
+Then, at the last stage, the client said no to their ongoing support fee – a vital part of the continued support that completes their whole service.
 “We will go ahead if you drop that fee”.

-The business’ initial response was that they should accept based on the fact that they had put so much time and effort into the client this far.
+The business’ initial response was that they should accept because they had put so much time and effort into the client this far.

-But – what they realised was that the client had also put an enormous amount of time and effort in and had already began to see the end product in their minds.
+But they realised that the client had also put an enormous amount of time and effort in and had already begun to see the end product in their minds.

-So the business stuck to its guns and said that the ongoing support was part of it and that if they want to use this company that was the deal.
+So the business stuck to its guns and said that the ongoing support was part of it and that if they wanted to use this company, that was the deal.

 Business sweated for a while.
-Client said yes.
+The client said yes.

 This is a tactic you should use it but try not to fall for it.